Great Walks for You and Your Dog in West Cornwall

 Prussia Cove, Bessy’s Cove, Kenneggy’s Cove and Piskies’ Cove

 If you want to get away from the crowds and have your own spot of heaven, Prussia Cove is perfect.
 Directly south from Riverside Retreat, there is a small car park a short walk from the beach.
-There are several other coves nearby that are all dog friendly all year round.
+There are several other coves nearby that are all dog friendly all year round and you can view nearby Cornwall dog friendly holiday parks here.
 The walk along the coastal path in this area is undulating, stunning and the coves are beautiful in the summer, stormy and windswept in the winter.
 Note that all of the coves are covered at high tide, it is best to time your walk with low tides to get the most from the beaches.

 Infamous as the haunts of smugglers and pirates, this stretch of coastline is one of the most beautiful on the south coast stretch of the South west Coast Path and it is easy to see why.
 The seas are crystal clear on a calm and sunny day, inviting for dogs and families alike.
 If you want to get your dog down to a beach with the family, enjoy swimming and rock pooling on a hot summers day, this is a great walk for you!